Trump slurs immigrants from 'shithole countries'

 One person briefed on the meeting said when Durbin got to Haiti, Trump began to ask why we want people from Haiti and more Africans in the US and added that the US should get more people from countries like Norway.

+A person familiar with what was said at the meeting told CNN that Trump also said: "Why do we need more Haitians?
+Take them out."

 Trump was taping a message in the State Dining Room on Thursday afternoon for Martin Luther King Jr. Day as the story was breaking, an official said.
-Another official said Trump expressed to aides within the hour that the media was blowing his comment of proportion.
+Another official said Trump expressed to aides within the hour that the media was blowing his comment out of proportion.

 The Washington Post first reported on Trump's comments in the Oval Office meeting, which the Post said "shocked" lawmakers in attendance.